marcoevang/camilladsp-setrate/README.md

 This project is fully developed in C language.
-To build the executable file you need to previously install some packages: sudo apt update sudo apt install build-essential libasound2-dev libwebsockets
+To build the executable file you need to previously install some packages: sudo apt update sudo apt install build-essential libasound2-dev libweb  sockets